 Pope Francis laid to rest after tens of thousands attend Vatican funeral

-In break with recent tradition, 88-year-old leader of Catholic world was buried in St Mary Major Basilica in Rome.
+In break with recent tradition, 88-year-old leader of Catholic world was buried in Santa Maria Maggiore Basilica in Rome.

 Pope Francis has been laid to rest in Rome following solemn, hours-long funeral rites at St Peter’s Square in the Vatican, bringing to a close his sometimes turbulent 12-year leadership of the world’s 1.4 billion Catholics.